leagueutils/async-triggers/README.md

 You can also specify additional key word arguments (`**kwargs`).
 Any extra arguments will be passed to the decorated function as key word arguments on each call.

+### Programmatic Interface

+If you need more flexible scheduling/triggering at runtime, you can use `triggers.apply_trigger()`.
+It takes a coroutine as its first parameter and a trigger instance as its second, and schedules the coroutine to be executed according to the trigger's defined run times.
+The behaviour is exactly as in the decorator  case.

 ### Examples
-The [examples.py](https://github.com/leagueutils/async-triggers/blob/main/examples.py) file has usage examples
+The [examples](https://github.com/leagueutils/async-triggers/tree/develop/examples) folder has usage examples for both the decorator variant and the programmatic application of triggers.

-### Extending this Extension
+### Extending this Library

 If you find yourself in need of scheduling logic that none of the included triggers can provide, you can easily create a trigger class that fits your needs by importing the `BaseTrigger` from this extension, creating a